 Free Things To Do in September

 September is a also great time to check out downtown’s most recent developments.
-Head to Fremont East for the new wave of bars and restaurants that are quickly, constantly multiplying in this area.
+Head to Fremont East for the new wave of bars and restaurants that are constantly multiplying in this area.

 - Free Drinks in Las Vegas: Las Vegas is not an easy place to find cheap drinks.
 Lucky for you, we work with groups who hold special promotions such as discounted drinks or “open bar” events.
 These events are added without much notice, so check our bar page before and during your visit.
 Login with your Facebook account to review the special offers.